jackrcole/multi-agent-algos/index.md

 1. **BCQ for Multi-Agent RL (MA-BCQ)**:
    - MA-BCQ adapts the single-agent Batch Constrained Q-learning (BCQ) to multi-agent settings (Yang et al., 2021).
    - It addresses the extrapolation error in offline RL by constraining the learned policy to be close to the behavior policy in the dataset.
+   - MA-BCQ extends the BCQ algorithm to handle multiple agents by introducing a centralized critic and decentralized actors.
+   - The algorithm uses a perturbation model to generate actions close to those in the offline dataset, reducing the risk of out-of-distribution actions.
+   - MA-BCQ employs a two-stage learning process:
+     1. Train a generative model to capture the behavior policy distribution.
+     2. Learn a Q-function that evaluates state-action pairs while constraining actions to be similar to those in the dataset.
+   - This formulation helps balance between maximizing the Q-value and staying close to the behavior policy, which is crucial for offline learning in multi-agent settings.

 2. **Multi-Agent Constrained Policy Optimization (MACPO)**:
    - MACPO extends Constrained Policy Optimization to multi-agent scenarios for offline learning (Yang et al., 2022).
 Offline multi-agent reinforcement algorithms learn from a fixed dataset of experiences without direct interaction with the environment.
 In this section, we will survey some offline MARL algorithms.

-#### BCQ for Multi-Agent RL (MA-BCQ)
-   - MA-BCQ adapts the single-agent Batch Constrained Q-learning (BCQ) to multi-agent settings [9].
-   - It addresses the extrapolation error in offline RL by constraining the learned policy to be close to the behavior policy in the dataset.

 #### Multi-Agent Constrained Policy Optimization (MACPO)